htrgouvea/research/_posts/publications/2021-12-08-Differential-Fuzzing-Perl-Libs.md

 Depending on your goal, performing manual analytics may turn out to be unfeasible, you may need a large scale and shallow depth at the moment and to solve this, automated analytics tools can help a lot - or even give you a direction or understanding of the code to conduct a manual analysis.
 Unfortunately we have few options related to this topic in Perl.

-- Perl::Critic: is the most popular solution when it comes to static analysis, its main focus is on code quality but still there are some pointers related to code security.
+- **Perl::Critic**: is the most popular solution when it comes to static analysis, its main focus is on code quality but still there are some pointers related to code security.

-- SAST with AppScan: is a commercial solution, its free version is extremely limited and with few details.
+- **SAST with AppScan**: is a commercial solution, its free version is extremely limited and with few details.
 I did some tests, with 4 different projects and had a total of 40 findings, but all were false positives;

-- SCA with ActiveState: another commercial and limited SCA solution in Perl, its CVE's database doesn't seem to be updated but anyway it seems to be the best solution available at the moment;
+- **SCA with ActiveState**: another commercial and limited SCA solution in Perl, its CVE's database doesn't seem to be updated but anyway it seems to be the best solution available at the moment;

-- Semgrep & CodeQL: unfortunately neither of these two wonderful solutions has native Perl support at this point, maybe in the future we will see some implementation;
+- **Semgrep & CodeQL**: unfortunately neither of these two wonderful solutions has native Perl support at this point, maybe in the future we will see some implementation;

 In addition to the few options, some are commercial solutions and all have several technical limitations.